 None of this is hidden in the fine print.
 It is the design.
 The conventional retirement system was built for accumulation — not for control, not for access, and not for the kind of wealth that has spent decades compounding inside it.
 The mismatch between what the system was designed to do and what these account holders actually need it to do is the structural problem.
 It is almost always identified too late.

-The institute does three things.
-Each one addresses a different layer of the same problem.
+The Institute does three things.
+Each one addresses a different layer of the same problem — and each one runs on the same method Rick built and trained his advisors to deliver.

 Education.
 The books and the Guide.
 This is the work that names what the conventional system is actually doing with the wealth built inside it — and what the tax code permits as an alternative.
-Most readers start here.
-For many, it is enough.
+For many readers, it is enough on its own.

 Analysis.
 For readers who recognize themselves in the diagnosis and want to see their own numbers, the work begins with The Wealth Exposure Reading — a private diagnostic that measures exposure across the four conditions that decide whether wealth is truly theirs: tax control, liquidity, privacy, and legacy.
 From there, the analysis becomes a structural position written for their specific circumstance.